 How much is the Everest Base Camp trek and what will it cost you in total?

-The classic package to Everest Base Camp with EverTrek is £1500 per person and that includes pretty much everything Nepal.
+The classic package to Everest Base Camp with EverTrek is £1700 per person and that includes pretty much everything you'll need in Nepal.

-So from when you land to when you leave, pretty much everything is covered for you.
-There are additional costs for things like paying for beers, souvenirs, soft drinks and some heritage site fees(£25) or if you need things like wifi on the trek or for charging electrical devices.
-In terms of spending money for all of this, I recommend taking around £200 – £250.
+So from when you land to when you leave, pretty much everything is covered for you in the cost of the trip.
+There are additional costs for things like paying for beers, souvenirs, soft drinks and some heritage site fees(£25) or if you need things like wifi on the trek or for charging electrical devices they will add to the cost.
+In terms of spending money for all of this, I recommend taking around £200 - £250.